 Compressed air is highly energetic and complex to manage from a safety point of view.
 Industrial pressure vessels require regular safety inspections and proof testing to ensure that microscopic cracks do not grow to cause rupture, which can be explosive.
-It is not clear how vast subterranean salt caverns could be pressure tested and their safety ensured.
-Rupture of a cavern containing 100 GWh of compressed air would release energy equivalent to 86,000 tonnes of TNT: approximately 6 Hiroshima bombs…
+Subterranean salt caverns would need to be monitored continuously, regularly pressure tested and inspected so that their safety is ensured.
+Further information is available from the Health and Safety Executive.

 Cryogenic (Liquid Air Energy Storage – LAES) is an emerging star performer among grid-scale energy storage technologies.
 From Fig. 2, it can be seen that cryogenic storage compares reasonably well in power and discharge time with hydrogen and compressed air.